pace-neutrons/Horace/documentation/user_docs/docs/manual/Plotting.rst

    ds2(w_2d,wc_2d) % Signal in wc sets colour scale (sqw or d2d object with same array size as w, or a numeric array)

-Differs from ``ds>`` in that the signal sets the z axis, and the colouring is set by the error bars, or another object.
-This enables a function of three variables to be plotted (e.g. dispersion relation where the 'signal' array hold the energy and the error array hold the spectral weight).
+This differs from ``ds`` in that the signal sets the z-axis, and the colouring is set by the error bars, or another object.
+This enables a function of three variables to be plotted (e.g. dispersion relation where the 'signal' array holds the energy and the error array holds the spectral weight).

 One can optionally return figure, axes and plot handles: